in

 Board On Board Fence Overlap

 Overlapping pickets on the very same side of the horizontal railing define a board on board wood fence overlap.
-A shadowbox fence alternates the pickets on different sides of the fence railing, whereas a board-on-board fence will not feature a gap.
+A shadowbox fence alternates the pickets on different sides of the railing, whereas a board-on-board design will not feature a gap.

 Tongue And Groove